-- The Central government through The Ministry of Local Government and Regional Development appoints both governing bodies; Board of Directors and Supervisory Board. - KBN's ownership is limited to the public sector - According to Constitutional requirements in Norway, material changes to KBN's business model would need the consent of the Parliament - KBN is supervised by the Norwegian FSA ("Finanstilsynet"), the national financial regulator.
+- The Central Government, through the Ministry of Local Government and Regional Development, appoints both governing bodies; the Board of Directors and the Supervisory Board. - KBN's ownership is limited to the public sector. - According to Constitutional requirements in Norway, material changes to KBN's business model would need the consent of the Parliament. - KBN is supervised by the Norwegian Financial Supervisory Authority ("Finanstilsynet").